harish876/forge-lsp/README.md

  1. LSP which provides Code completion for all your configs.
  2. Uses a custom Tree Sitter Parser created for .ini files using the tree-sitter CLI.
  3. Fast Config Parsing and Querying. ( Room for enormous improvements here )

+## Build
+ - To Locally Build and use the LSP
+    1. Install vsce using the command ```npm install -g vsce  ```
+    2. In the root dir, run vsce package
+    3. Go to your vs code extensions, and click on the install vsix option

 ## Tools Used
 1. Custom made tree sitter parser for ini files - https://github.com/harish876/tree-sitter-ini